Thiago099/Char-diferentiator/README.md

 ## usage
-either copy a section from the displayed char list or type the start and the end of the section you can also type the representant char and it's section and its assingned in the return
+either copy a section from the displayed char list or type the start and the end of the section you can also type the representant char and it's range to assing the return

 ## example